tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 # Lifetime of Rust Variables

-In the last section we attempted to display the current time on PineTime Smart Watch inside a LittlevGL Widget (which we have imported from C).
+In the last section we attempted to display the current time on PineTime Smart Watch inside a LVGL Widget (which we have imported from C).
 We allocated a Heapless String on the stack...

 ```rust
 //  In Rust: Create a heapless string buffer on the stack with max size 6 to format the time